• Home

 Comments comments

-The earliest ancestors of gingerbread were spiced honey cakes made in ancient Greece and Egypt.
-Later, the medieval European monks are often credited with being among the first to refine the version we recognise today.
-By the 11th–13th centuries, returning Crusaders and traders brought ginger from the Middle East and Asia into Europe, where it was combined with honey and breadcrumbs or flour to create early gingerbread recipes.
+Ancient Greece and Egypt made the earliest ancestors of gingerbread: spiced honey cakes.
+Later, people often credit medieval European monks as some of the first to refine this version.
+By the 11th to 13th centuries, Crusaders and traders brought ginger from the Middle East and Asia to Europe.
+There, people mixed it with honey and breadcrumbs or flour to make early gingerbread recipes.

 Ingredients